 Need to know how to submit a research study (called a protocol)?
 This page is the right place to start!

-*Note: All protocols also must be approved by the Human Research Review Committee before research activities can begin, including exempt protocols.
+All protocols also must be approved by the Human Research Review Committee before research activities can begin, including exempt protocols.
 Conduct of unauthorized research is considered serious non-compliance with university policy for the protection of research participants.

 You will find answers to commonly asked questions in the FAQ Section.